Load Balancing Containerized Applications

 A10 Lightning ADC for Docker

-The Lightning® Application Delivery Controller (ADC) optimizes the delivery and security of cloud-native applications and services running over public or private clouds.
+The Lightning® Application Delivery Controller (ADC) optimizes the delivery and security of cloud-native applications and services running over public clouds or private clouds.
 It is offered as a software-as-a-service (SaaS) platform from A10 Networks.
 For organizations embracing the cloud and application centricity, Lightning ADC increases operational efficiency, offloads IT administrators from cumbersome tasks and reduces risk.

 Lightning Application Delivery Controller also extends application services support for microservices-based applications in Docker containers.
 Lightning Controller and Lightning ADC are Dockerized, and A10 Lighting Portal provides a set of configurations that makes it easy to get started with applications deployed in Docker environment.